Linear Non-Gaussian Component Analysis via Maximum Likelihood: Semi-parametric LCA: Spline-LCA

-for some penalty $\beta_q$.
-This is proportional to a Poisson generalized additive model (GAM), where $\frac{y_{\ell q}}{V\Delta}$ is the response and the expected response is equal to $\phi(x_\ell)e^{g_q(x_\ell)}$.
-This can be fit using the \texttt{gam} package in R \citep{hastiegam} where $\beta_q$ is chosen to result in a user-specified number of effective degrees of freedom.
-We find that $df = 8$ and $L=100$ produce fast and accurate density estimates in simulations for a variety of densities when the sample size $V$ is equal to 1,000.
+\end{linenomath*} for some penalty $\gamma_q$.
+This is proportional to a Poisson generalized additive model (GAM), where $\frac{y_{\ell q}}{n\Delta}$ is the response and the expected response is equal to $\phi(u_\ell)e^{g_q(u_\ell)}$.
+In practice, we use cubic B-splines in the \texttt{gam} package \citep{hastiegam} with \texttt{smooth.spline} and the default knot selection, where $\gamma_q$ is chosen to result in a user-specified number of effective degrees of freedom.
+We find that $df = 8$ and $L=100$ produce fast and accurate density estimates in simulations for a variety of densities with sample size 1,000.
 This method also easily scales to tens of thousands of observations.

-The algorithm to estimate both $\bW_\bS$ and $f_1,\dots,f_Q$ is summarized below.
-Note that step 3 requires the first and second derivatives of the log densities of the LCs, which makes the use of B-splines convenient.
+We summarize this procedure in Algorithm 1.
+Note that step 3 requires the first and second derivatives of the log densities of the LCs, which makes the use of B-splines convenient. \begin{linenomath*}